AndreiBoghean/firefox_sway_posRestore/README.md

 # Installation

 `apt-get install python3-i3ipc`
+^ note: this package supports both i3 and wayland :D

-and arrange for this script to run on i3 startup.
+and arrange for this script to run on ~~i3~~ sway startup.